 Signs of depressed episodes associated with bipolar disorder may include:

 Some people with bipolar disorder may have thoughts of harming themselves or wish they were dead.
 You might think others would be better off without you or you might feel there is no other way out of your problems.
 These thoughts are very serious and need immediate attention.
 It’s important that you talk to someone right away if you have thoughts of death or suicide.
 Call the Veterans Crisis Line, at 1-800-273-8255 and Press 1.
-You can also use the Veterans Crisis Line online chat.
-Both services provide free, confidential support 24 hours a day, seven days a week.
+You can also use the Veterans Crisis Line online chat, or send a text to the Veterans Crisis Line at 838255.
+The Veterans Crisis Line offers free, confidential support 24 hours a day, seven days a week.